 Action Steps for the NCIDQ Millwork Drawing

-To master this drawing, do this exercise at least three times – be able to complete it within the 1 hour allotted during the exam.
+To master this drawing, do this exercise at least three times for practice.
+You should be able to complete it within the 1 hour allotted during the exam.

 Aim for being able to solve any variation of the millwork problem comfortably within 45 minutes.

-During the real NCIDQ Exam you may be stressed, and you’ll receive a drawing completely different from the ones you’ve seen in practice.
+On exam day you may be stressed, and you'll probably receive a drawing completely different from the ones you've seen in practice.

-Aim to be over-prepared, not under-prepared with these action steps (tweet this)
+Aim to be over-prepared, not under-prepared with these action steps for NCIDQ MillworkClick To Tweet